 Is your child or teen addicted to the internet, online pornography, and/or video games?

-Christopher Mulligan LCSW created The Cyber Addiction Recovery Center in Los Angeles to address the unique mental health needs of children and teens whose lives have been taken over by internet addiction, video and online gaming, online pornography, and compulsive smart phone use (texting/sexting, games, etc.).
+Christopher Mulligan LCSW created The Cyber Addiction Recovery Center in Los Angeles to address the unique social, psychological, and developmental needs of children and teens whose lives have been taken over by internet, video and online gaming, online pornography, and smart phone addiction.

 How we help?